The inverse Mpemba effect demonstrated on a single trapped ion qubit

 We mitigate this challenge by measuring the \ac{ME} using two complementary techniques: performing the experimental protocol with large trotter steps, thus reducing the total duration of an experiment, or by effectively preparing the qubit in the initial state, $\vec{r}^\text{ ss}\leri{\gamma_\text{i}^\prime}$, thus circumventing the long initial relaxation time.

 The results obtained by the former technique, large trotter steps, are shown in Fig.~\ref{fig:DynamicsDigital}.
 Specifically we evolve the system to $t=4\gamma_\text{f}^{-1}$ in 14 trotter-steps (horizontal) and present $d_\text{ss}\leri{t}$ (vertical) for various $\gamma_\text{i}^\prime$'s (color).
 These steps form a less accurate approximation of the continuous model.
 Indeed, Fig.~\ref{fig:DynamicsDigital} (top) exhibits oscillations which are common to non-adiabatic digitized evolution.
-We highlight an initially cold system, $\gamma_\text{i}^\text{C}$ (blue) and an initially hot system, $\gamma_\text{i}^\text{H}$ (cyan), which are analyzed in further detail.
-Specifically the inset shows the distance between these two systems during relaxation, $d_\text{ss}^\text{C}\leri{t}-d_\text{ss}^{H}\leri{t}$, which similarly exhibits oscillations.
+We compensate for the oscillations by employing simple polynomial-smoothing of the data, shown in Fig.~\ref{fig:DynamicsDigital} (bottom).